MarekKnapek/mk_clib/.github/readme.md

 # mk_clib

 Hi, welcome to my library, this is place where I put all my C stuff.
 There is arbitrary length unsigned integer arithmetic.
 Cryptographic hashes such as MD, SHA, Tiger, BLAKE, Whirlpool, Streebog, [available on-line](https://marekknapek.github.io/hash/).
 Encryption algorithms such as AES, Serpent, [available on-line](https://marekknapek.github.io/crypt/).
+[Float Analyzer](https://marekknapek.github.io/float/).
 Everything could be computed at constexpr time if compiled with C++ 14 or newer compiler.

  - [bui](#bui)
  - [cui](#cui)